jon-harper/OmniBox/docs/assembly/core.md

     If inserting a screw becomes difficult, back out and check:

     - That both halves of the main body are still correctly aligned; and
-    - That the already-inserted screw are straight.
+    - That the already-inserted screws are straight.

     If using heat set inserts, double-check that the inserts in the Base are straight, as well.